earlywarningtoolbox/spatial_warnings/cran-comments.md

-  * Fitting of distributions now uses 'plexpo' and 'trunc' to refer to the exponent of a power-law ("slope") and its exponential truncation (from "expo" and "rate", which was more ambiguous)
+  * Fitting of distributions now uses 'plexpo' and 'trunc' to refer to the exponent of a power-law ("slope") and its exponential truncation (from "expo" and "rate", which were ambiguous)

   * EXPERIMENTAL: Variogram-based indicators has been added.
 Note that this deserves more testing and application to real-world data to make sure that the computation of variograms are accurate enough.

+  * EXPERIMENTAL: Significance of flow-length can now be assessed using the analytical approximation described in Rodriguez et al. (2017)

 Bug fixes:

-  * Fix a bug where available methods were not displayed in `summary()`
+  * Fixed a bug where available methods were not displayed in `summary()`

+  * Fixed a bug where the r-spectrum was wrong when the matrix had an odd number of rows or columns

 Misc changes: